On This Page

 Why Visit Reykjavík?

-Reykjavík serves as the world's northernmost capital at 64°N latitude and gateway to Iceland's otherworldly volcanic landscapes, where geothermal energy sourced from underground reservoirs heats nearly every home and building through radiator pipes, northern lights (aurora borealis) dance across winter skies in green and purple ribbons from September to March, and in June the midnight sun brings almost 24 hours of daylight, with the sun barely dipping below the horizon so it never gets fully dark.
-This compact city of around 140,000 people in the municipality (and around 250,000 in the capital region, about two-thirds of Iceland's population) punches far above its modest size with vibrant creative scene producing international musicians like Björk and Sigur Rós, innovative Nordic cuisine using Icelandic lamb and Arctic char, and legendary weekend nightlife where Icelanders party from Thursday to Sunday (runtur pub crawl culture) fueled by long dark winters and expensive alcohol (beer ISK 1,200-1,800/$9–$13 in bars).
-Hallgrímskirkja Church's 74.5-meter modernist concrete spire designed to resemble basalt columns from Iceland's volcanic geology dominates the skyline, offering panoramic views from its tower (ISK 1,200/$9) of colorful corrugated-iron houses, the Atlantic Ocean, surrounding mountains, and black lava fields.
+Reykjavík serves as the world's northernmost capital at 64°N latitude and gateway to Iceland's otherworldly volcanic landscapes, where geothermal energy sourced from underground reservoirs heats around 90% of homes in Iceland through radiator pipes, northern lights (aurora borealis) dance across winter skies in green and purple ribbons from September to mid-April (peak October-March), and in June the midnight sun brings almost 24 hours of daylight, with the sun barely dipping below the horizon so it never gets fully dark.
+This compact city of around 140,000 people in the municipality (and around 250,000 in the capital region, about two-thirds of Iceland's population) punches far above its modest size with vibrant creative scene producing international musicians like Björk and Sigur Rós, innovative Nordic cuisine using Icelandic lamb and Arctic char, and legendary weekend nightlife where Icelanders party from Thursday to Sunday (runtur pub crawl culture) fueled by long dark winters and expensive alcohol (beer $9.42–$14 / 1,158 kr–1,736 kr in bars).
+Hallgrímskirkja Church's 74.5-meter modernist concrete spire designed to resemble basalt columns from Iceland's volcanic geology dominates the skyline, offering panoramic views from its tower (~$12 / 1,447 kr adults) of colorful corrugated-iron houses, the Atlantic Ocean, surrounding mountains, and black lava fields.

 The harbor area mixes old fishing boats with trendy restaurants serving traditional fermented shark (hákarl—ammonia-smelling delicacy tourists dare each other to try) alongside contemporary New Nordic Icelandic cuisine featuring free-range lamb, fresh cod, skyr yogurt, and foraged Arctic herbs.
 Yet Reykjavík's true purpose is as basecamp for Iceland's extraordinary natural wonders—the Golden Circle day trip (300km loop, 6-8 hours) combines Þingvellir National Park's Mid-Atlantic Ridge continental rift where North American and Eurasian tectonic plates visibly separate (also Iceland's parliament site since 930 AD, world's oldest), Geysir geothermal area where Strokkur geyser erupts every 5-10 minutes shooting boiling water 15-30 meters into air, and Gullfoss (Golden Falls) waterfall's powerful double cascade thundering 32 meters into a canyon with rainbow mist.
-The Blue Lagoon's milky-blue geothermal spa fed by Svartsengi power plant offers warm mineral-rich water, silica mud masks, in-water swim-up bar, and luxury spa treatments just 20 minutes from Keflavík Airport (entry typically starts around 10,000-15,000 ISK for Comfort/Premium packages, with higher-priced Signature options available; advance booking essential).
+The Blue Lagoon's milky-blue geothermal spa fed by Svartsengi power plant offers warm mineral-rich water, silica mud masks, in-water swim-up bar, and luxury spa treatments just 20 minutes from Keflavík Airport (entry from ~$97+ / 11,865 kr+ for Comfort packages, Premium from ~$121 / 14,904 kr, varying by time slot; advance booking essential; check status before visiting as the Reykjanes area can experience seismic activity).

 Winter (September-April) brings northern lights hunting tours driving outside city light pollution, and ice cave explorations in Vatnajökull glacier's blue chambers, while summer's midnight sun (May-August) enables endless hiking, whale watching tours from Old Harbor (minke whales, humpbacks, dolphins, orcas possible), and Ring Road drives along dramatic coastlines.
 Day trips reach South Coast's black volcanic sand beaches at Reynisfjara with basalt columns and dangerous sneaker waves, Jökulsárlón glacier lagoon where icebergs calved from Vatnajökull float turquoise-blue before reaching the ocean, Diamond Beach where ice chunks wash ashore like crystals, and Snæfellsnes Peninsula's volcanic craters, lava fields, and Kirkjufell mountain.
-With clean air, very low crime rates making it one of the world's safest capitals, near-universal English fluency, expensive costs (meals ISK 2,500-5,000/$18–$38 hotels $108–$270+) balanced by unique experiences, and volcanic landscapes that feel like another planet where fire and ice create surreal beauty, Reykjavík delivers Arctic adventures, Nordic cool, and access to nature so raw and dramatic it attracts adventure-seekers and Game of Thrones scouts alike.
+With clean air, very low crime rates making it one of the world's safest capitals, near-universal English fluency, expensive costs (meals $20–$41 / 2,460 kr–5,065 kr, hotels $118–$295+ / 14,470 kr–36,175 kr+) balanced by unique experiences, and volcanic landscapes that feel like another planet where fire and ice create surreal beauty, Reykjavík delivers Arctic adventures, Nordic cool, and access to nature so raw and dramatic it attracts adventure-seekers and Game of Thrones scouts alike.

 What to Do